Blue Line Innovations launches the world's first 360° body camera

 Blue Line Innovations launches the world’s first 360° body camera

-CHATTANOOGA, Tenn. — Blue Line Innovations, LLC today announced it is now offering the Warrior360, the world’s first 360o body camera for law enforcement.
-Its patented design opens the door to better transparency with its unique ability to securely capture, upload, and store a complete 360o view of an event.
+CHATTANOOGA, Tenn. — Blue Line Innovations, LLC today announced it is now offering the Warrior360, the world’s first 360° body camera for law enforcement.
+Its patented design opens the door to greater transparency with its unique ability to securely capture, upload, and store a complete 360° view of an event.
 Traditional forward-facing body cameras are outdated—only capturing pieces of a story.
-The Warrior360 is a lightweight, durable body camera capable of up to 4k light resolution, 360o panoramic or point-of-view (POV) video recording at 30 mbps.
+The Warrior360 is a lightweight, durable body camera capable of up to 4k light resolution, 360° panoramic or point-of-view (POV) video recording at 30 mbps.

 “The Warrior360 technology provides a level of transparency and evidential value that no other body camera can match,” said Mark Hutchinson, founder and CEO of Blue Line Innovations.
 “It’s the only body camera in the world that can capture what occurs around the officer, not only what’s in front.
 Our company is proud to provide law enforcement and local communities with a new level of awareness.”